jrdevadattan/Legitly/main-extension/README.md

 - Checks pages automatically when you visit or navigate within them
 - Lets you turn automatic checks on or off
 - Allows a manual “Recheck Page” when needed
+ - Highlights pages likely to be fake, suspicious, or misinformation based on detected signals

 ## How the score is calculated